Fat-tailed dwarf lemur: Taxonomy

 Between 2000 and 2009, a population of dwarf lemur was known as a separate species, the southern fat-tailed dwarf lemur (Cheirogaleus adipicaudatus).
 It was described by taxonomist Colin Groves as having a pelage coloration that is dark dorsally and gray ventrally, with a vaguely expressed dorsal stripe running down the back, a relatively short white median facial stripe, and black eye-rings.
 However, in 2009, Groeneveld et al. demonstrated genetically that Cheirogaleus adipicaudatus was a synonym of Cheirogaleus medius, so the southern fat-tailed dwarf lemur is no longer recognized as a species.

-Traits
+Behaviour

 This species is nocturnal, with a diet of insects, other small animals, fruits and flowers.

-The adult lemur mass is 160 grams.
+The fat-tailed lemur is the only known primate to hibernate for extended periods of time, up to seven months.
+It performs this torpor during the dry season to minimise the impacts of droughts.
+During the wet season, it gorges on food, accumulating a fat reserve in its tail.
+By the beginning of torpor, the tail accounts for up to 40% of its body weight.